FY 2022/23 to 2026/27

 TCL provides quality, affordable academic and technical programs leading to Associate Degrees, Diplomas, and Certificates in an environment fostering excellence in teaching and learning.

-- Improve operational effectiveness and promote resources stewardship
+- Refine and improve operational effectiveness and promote resource stewardship.

 - We value continuous quality improvement leading to true excellence in all areas of the college.

 - We value expansion and enhancement of the college’s services and educational offerings to meet the increasing and changing needs of students, employers and the communities we serve.

 - We value responsibility, accountability, ethical behavior in an atmosphere of honesty, open communication, and with mutual respect.

 - We value an education environment that attracts and supports a diverse student and staff community, and fosters awareness.

 - We value the responsible use of resources to achieve balance among social, economic, and environmental practices.

 Unit Strategic Plans